SComps/ProjectPrinter/README.md

 This is a work in progress, hence the Private repo.

 There's three projects in this repo.

 ProjectPrinter is the server code.

-device_config is a console device configuration utility (it's non functional right now) ProjectPrinterManager is a WINDOWS ONLY GUI application that is also a work in progress.
+device_config is a console device configuration utility (working).

+ProjectPrinterManager is a WINDOWS ONLY GUI application (not working).